-18 Loans and borrowings
+17 Loans and borrowings

-The Company has a term loan secured by land and buildings.
-The term loan was increased by \$8.4M during the Year for a fee of \$25,000.
+The Company has a demand loan secured by land and buildings.
 The rate on this loan is 1.0% above the lender's prime lending rate.
 The Company is making blended monthly principal and interest payments on the loan amortized over 10 years.
 A demand revolving loan with an available limit of \$18.0 million is secured by the same assets and requires interest only payments.

-The Company had 6.25% Convertible Unsecured Subordinated Debentures ("Debentures").
-The Debentures had a maturity date of July 31, 2015 (the "Maturity Date").
-Each Debenture was convertible into common shares at the option of the holder of the Debenture (a "Debentureholder") any time prior to the close of business on the Maturity Date of the Debentures at \$10.65 per Gamehost Inc. common share (the "Conversion Price"), being a conversion rate of approximately 93.8967 Gamehost Inc. shares per \$1,000 principal amount of Debentures.
-A portion of the proceeds from the Debenture issue were allocated to the conversion feature which was reported as equity rather than a liability.
-The debentures matured on July 31, 2015.
+The Company had 6.25% convertible unsecured subordinated debentures.
+The debentures had a maturity date of July 31, 2015.
+Each debenture was convertible into common shares at the option of the holder of the debenture any time prior to the close of business on the maturity date of the debentures at \$10.65 per Gamehost Inc. common share, being a conversion rate of approximately 93.8967 Gamehost Inc. shares per \$1,000 principal amount of debentures.
+A portion of the proceeds from the debenture issue were allocated to the conversion feature which was reported as equity rather than a liability.